Essential Tulum Packing List

 Generally speaking, the climate in Tulum is exactly what sun-seekers dream of: hot and humid.
 But not too humid.
 There’s enough of a breeze to rustle the palm fronds and provide a little relief from the heat.

 Tulum is the quintessential tropical destination, with temperatures averaging around 91-95°F (33-35°C) year-round.
-You’re pretty much guaranteed warm weather at any time of year.
+You’re guaranteed warm weather at any time of year.

 May through October is the rainy season, and the rainiest months are September and October.
-The hottest months are April and May, with average daily highs of 91-95°F (33-35°C) If you want to beat the crowds, this is the time to visit.
+The hottest months are April and May, which have average daily highs of 91-95°F (33-35°C).
+If you want to beat the crowds, the summer is the time to visit.

-The heat and humidity are at their peak, but most of the time, the rain is isolated to heavy showers in the afternoons.
+Heavy afternoon showers typically limit the rain, but the heat and humidity reach their peak.
 If you can tolerate the high temperatures, you’ll be able to take advantage of all of Tulum’s attractions with smaller crowds.

 The dry season runs from November through April.
 The winter months of December and January are the coolest months, with average daily temperatures of 73°F (23°C).